jordanvolz/lolpop/docs/src/index.md

 Components, pipelines, and runners have many common traits.
 In this documentation we use the term **integration** when referring to the set of components, pipelines, and runners.

-There is also a natural heiarchy between components, pipelines, and runners:
+There is also a natural heiarrchy between components, pipelines, and runners:

 1. Runners can have children pipelines and components.
 2. Pipelines can have children components.